SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 ## Merge Process

-While the system supports modifying configuration files copied directly from the application into a custom path folder, it's generally cleaner to instead use merge files.
-That is files with a .merge file extension.
+While the system supports modifying configuration files copied directly from the application into a custom path folder, it's generally cleaner to instead use merge files instead.

-Merge files make it easy to add, remove and replace configuration elements without touching the original application files.
+Merge files have a .merge file extension and make it easy to add, remove or replace configuration elements without touching the original application files.

-Regardless which course is taken, it's important to know how to target a specific location in a configuration file so that the customization appears in the application where it is expected.
+Regardless of approach, it's important to know how to target a specific location in a configuration file so that the customization appears in the application where it is expected.

-First and foremost, configuration files contain different element types and, based on the type, have different identifers to differentiate similar element types from one another.
-This is important in order to address what element is acted upon, and then where in the configuration.
-This table defines which element relies on which identifier to ensure uniqueness.
+Different elements tags use one or more attributes to ensure each element with the same tag has a unique identity.
+Having a unique element identity is important to resolve which element is affected.
+The following table maps which element relies on which identifier(s) to ensure uniqueness.

 | Parent | Element | Identifier | File(s)
 |------|------------|------|----|